 |3.
 Bothnian Sea||0.4 m||0.7 m||207° (SW)||4.4 s||16.0 °C||11.08.
 22:30||61°48’ N 20°14’ E|

 |4.
 Bay of Bothnia||1.1 m||2 m||266° (W)||4.2 s||14.5 °C||11.08.
 23:00||64°41’ N 23°14’ E|

 |5.
 Helsinki Suomenlinna||0.4 m||0.7 m||206° (SW)||3.3 s||13.9 °C||11.08.
 23:00||60°07’ N 24°58’ E|

-Significant wave height: observed value (blue), wave forecast value calculated by the wave model (red).
-When the buoy is not in the sea or the observation data is not available for other reasons, the results calculated by the wave model are shown in both the graph and the table (with magenta in the graph).
-The arrows show the wave direction.
+The significant wave height: observations (blue), wave model forecast (red).
+When the buoy is not in the sea or observational data are not available for technical reasons, the results calculated by the wave model are shown in both the graph and the table (with magenta in the graph).
+The arrows show the wave propagation direction.

 The reported highest individual waves are not based on direct measurement, but are statistically estimated from the significant wave height.